metabit1000/ServidorNodeJS/README.md

-# Servidor con NodeJS + MongoDB
+# Server with NodeJS + MongoDB
-Servidor dockerizado creado con NodeJS y MongoDB para la asignatura PTI, Universitat Politècnica de Catalunya (UPC)
+Docked server created with NodeJs and MongoDB for the subject PTI, Universitat Politècnica de Catalunya (UPC)